 Special educational needs

 We take a holistic view that not all pupils learn at the same rate or in the same way and, through our expertise, we are able to provide tailored learning for pupils.
 Children's self esteem is also central to our support; equipping them with life-skills, coping strategies and confidence, as well as curriculum achievement.

 Children aged 8 - 16 can receive an individual programme of support to help overcome their particular difficulties, as each pupil will have their own unique profile of strengths as well as weaknesses.
 Children younger than 8 may have their needs assessed by the Dyslexia Unit and recommendations provided for in-class support, which is more appropriate for their age.

 Our dyslexia offering is regularly inspected by CReSTeD, which is an independent body established to monitor and evaluate the standards of teaching and provision for dyslexic pupils within the private sector.

-In the Harden-Davies Dyslexia Unit, there is a team of highly-qualified, specialist, multi-sensory tutors both in dyslexia and dyscalculia, who have many years of experience, not only in the academic needs of pupils, but in their crucially important emotional needs too.
+In our Dyslexia Unit, there is a team of highly-qualified, specialist, multi-sensory tutors both in dyslexia and dyscalculia, who have many years of experience, not only in the academic needs of pupils, but in their crucially important emotional needs too.
 Often, a pupil will not learn until they believe they can learn, so teaching on an individual basis provides us with the unique opportunity to build trust over time.
 We work closely with the pastoral care team and academic tutors, ensuring that our pupils receive the best possible whole-school support within a happy and positive learning environment.